Ahoy and welcome! Behold my collection in all of its glory or something!

 My CURRENT THEME

 is explained below as well.
-If I'm really excited about an upcoming game, I'll make a theme for it.
-Otherwise, it will likely be a generic, Link-centric theme because Link is awesome.
+If I'm really excited about an upcoming game, or if I'm doing a marathon of a series, I'll make a theme for it.
+Otherwise, it will likely be some random theme about something that I like.

 Finally, you can learn more about HOW I ROLL

 in terms of the Backloggery designations towards the end of this sidebar.

 Feel free to comment or PM me if you want to chat about anything!
 You can also add me to your Multitap, but I might not be able to add you back with how many I currently have in mine.

 Fire Emblem Class: